magic/core/README.md

 add b, strong, i, and em styles (bold and italic)

 ##### 0.0.46
-no more race conditions when importing multiple themes \o/
+* no more race conditions when importing multiple themes.
+* Logo link works again.

 ##### 0.0.47 - unreleased
 ...